mrjbq7/factor-blog-gitutorial/README.md

 *could* contain stupid mistakes, but I test all commits before pushing so is hope there won't be any fatal errors.

+## Starting the server

+Run the respective code inside a Factor listener.

+1.  as of commit f3a798a9a8eb6d3e8528a629c41a55dd31f30bb7:
+        USING: blog threads ;
+        [ run-blog ] in-thread

+2.  as of commit 3e91728fd6b2021fc11dff1dac7c5ae7ace8c479:
+        USING: blog db db.sqlite http.server namespaces threads ;
+        <blog> main-responder set-global
+        [ "sqlite.db" <sqlite-db> [ 8080 httpd ] with-db ] in-thread

+If you changed the blog.factor file and want the running server to load the changes, press F2 in the listener and run:
+    <blog> main-responder set-global

 ## Setting up the database

 Run this inside a Factor listener.